Rocky Mountain National Park Administration Building

 Larimer County also played a role in the conservation and preservation movement in the early 20th century.
 The establishment of Rocky Mountain National Park in 1915 brought attention to the county's natural beauty and led to an increase in tourism and outdoor recreation.
 Today, Larimer County continues to embrace its heritage while also experiencing dynamic growth in areas such as technology, education, and outdoor industries.
 It remains a vibrant and diverse community with a deep appreciation for its history and natural surroundings.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Larimer County, Colorado.
+This timeline provides a concise overview of the key events in the history of Larimer County, Colorado.

 • 1800 - Native American tribes, including the Arapaho and Cheyenne, inhabit the area now known as Larimer County.